Komodo-OS-Rom/komodo_wiki/pages/how-tos/submitting_to_gerrit.md

 ## Initial setup

-If you haven't yet successfully downloaded the source and generated a build of PixelExperience, make sure you are familiar with those steps.
+If you haven't yet successfully downloaded the source and generated a build of Komodo OS, make sure you are familiar with those steps.
 Information on doing a build is available in the build guide for [your device]({{ "/devices" | relative_url }}).

-Setup an account on [Gerrit](https://gerrit.pixelexperience.org) and configure your Gerrit username in the Gerrit portal under **Settings -> HTTP Password**.
+Setup an account on [Gerrit](https://gerrit.komodo-os.my.id) and configure your Gerrit username in the Gerrit portal under **Settings -> HTTP Password**.

 Now make sure your local git username matches with your Gerrit username:

 ```
-git config --global review.gerrit.pixelexperience.org.username "gerrit username"
+git config --global review.gerrit.komodo-os.my.id.username "gerrit username"
 ```

 If you already have SSH keys set up (e.g. for GitHub), skip the following two steps.